missionmike/openresume-theme/README.md

 [![codecov](https://codecov.io/gh/mission-minded-llc/ampdresume-theme/graph/badge.svg?token=HGZ6NME2HH)](https://codecov.io/gh/mission-minded-llc/ampdresume-theme)

+## Important

-> [!important] The theme package is being archived on GitHub and deprecated in `npm`.
-Themes will be
+> The theme package is being archived on GitHub and deprecated in `npm`.
+Themes will be built
-> built directly into the main Amp'd Resume platform moving forward.
+> directly into the main Amp'd Resume platform moving forward.

 Anyone can contribute their own frontend theme design and implementation for [Amp'd Resume](https://www.ampdresume.com).